 The shrine was completed at the end of 1957 and was rebuilt twice, both times because it was badly damaged in a landslide.
 The first time it was damaged was in 1979 and the second time was in 1987, rebuilding was completed to the left of the original site in 1989.
 The rock near Eterna Spring Shrine is mixed greenschist, thin marble, and quartz schist strata.
 The rock is fragile and made more unstable because there is a fault running through it.
 The water of the Liwu River is continually eroding the toot of the slope.
 “Eternal Spring Plummeting Springs” below the shrine receives a constant supply of spring water that gushes through the cracks in the rock.
 After typhoons or heavy rains, the water volume increases dramatically and the water makes a sound like thunder.
 When recent rainfall has been minimal the flow is small but it never stops.

 Standing on the terrace of the stiff side of Liwu River Valley, Changchun Shrine was built in memory of the workers who died on duty during the construction of the Central Cross-Island Highway.
 The spring gushing out beside the shrine has formed a waterfall, named the “Eternal Spring Plummeting Springs” by the Directorate General of Highways.
 The shrine has become a landmark that has a special meaning in the area.

-We dropped by the Qixingtan Beach at the end of the day while the wind and storm were quite unforgiving.
+We dropped by Qixingtan Beach at the end of the day while the wind and storm were quite unforgiving.
 The view of the Pacific Ocean was stunning.

-Taroko Gorge has a diverse landscape that appeals to a lot of tourists, and some of the walking trails could be too crowded and they are occupied by the big tour groups coming from China.
+Taroko Gorge has a diverse landscape that appeals to a lot of tourists, and some of the walking trails could be too crowded and they are occupied by big tour groups coming from China.
 Hopefully, that won’t cause too much destruction to the environment.